Last Updated: June 5, 2026

 Definitions

 Base Calendars: Calendars in Microsoft Project are called base calendars.
-There are three base calendars out of the box: Standard, Night Shift, and 24-Hour.
+Three base calendars are out of the box: Standard, Night Shift, and 24-Hour.
 A base calendar can be used for the Project or task calendars.
 Work-type resources also use a base calendar.
 A feature in the software allows exceptions to a resource’s base calendar, like nonwork vacation time, maternity leave, or other periods when the resource is unavailable.

-Project Calendar: A project calendar is a type of calendar that sets the standard working and non-working days and hours for a project.
+Project Calendar: A project calendar sets a project's standard working and non-working days and hours.
 It determines when project tasks can be scheduled based on defined working times, weekends, holidays, and other non-working days.
 You can select a project calendar from a list of base calendars in the Project Information dialog box.

-Task Calendar: A task calendar, selected from a list of base calendars, defines the unique working and non-working days and hours of a specific task.
-This is done independently of the project or resource calendars.
+Task Calendar: A task calendar, selected from a list of base calendars, defines a specific task, such as non-working days and hours, independently of the project or resource calendars.
 It allows for customizing schedules on a task-by-task basis to schedule particular tasks outside the standard working times set by the project or resource calendars.
 Task calendars help handle exceptions or unique scheduling requirements for individual tasks within a project.

 Resource Calendar: A resource calendar (selected from the list of base calendars) defines the working and non-working days and hours for a specific resource, such as a person, a team, or equipment.
 It customizes when a particular resource is available for work on project tasks, accounting for individual schedules, holidays, personal leave, or unique working hours.

-Scheduling Engine: The Scheduling Engine in Microsoft Project is a core software component that automatically calculates and updates task dates, durations, and dependencies based on various inputs and constraints.
-It takes into account factors such as task relationships (like predecessors and successors), resource availability (as defined in resource calendars), task constraints (like start and finish dates), and the project calendar.
-When any of these elements change, the scheduling engine recalculates to reflect the impact on the project timeline.
+Calculation Engine: The Calculation Engine in Microsoft Project is a core software component that automatically calculates and updates task dates, durations, and dependencies based on various inputs and constraints.
+It considers factors such as task relationships (like predecessors and successors), resource availability (as defined in resource calendars), task constraints (like start and finish dates), and the project calendar.
+When any of these elements change, the calculation engine recalculates to reflect the impact on the project timeline.

-Organizer: The Organizer is a feature that allows users to manage and transfer custom elements, such as views, tables, filters, reports, calendars, and other project elements, between different Microsoft Project files (MPP files) or the Global Template.
-The Global Template is a file that stores default and custom elements used across all projects.
+Organizer: The Organizer feature allows users to manage and transfer custom elements, such as views, tables, filters, reports, calendars, and other project elements, between different Microsoft Project files (MPP files) or the Global Template.
+The Global Template stores default and custom elements used across all projects.

 Best Practice